SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 If you're using Bash/ZSH or compatible shell:
 {.linux-bg-padded}

-(MSYS uses Bash by default, so it applies to it too) {.windows-bg-padded}
+*MSYS uses Bash by default, so it applies to it too.*
+*From now on, assume that Linux commands work on MSYS too, unless i explicitly say otherwise.*
+{.windows-bg-padded}

 ```sh